France rejects Google appeal on cleaning up search results globally

-PARIS (Reuters) - French data privacy regulators took a step towards sanctioning Google (GOOGL.O) by rejecting the company’s request to drop a case against it for refusing to clean up information from its search engine results.
+PARIS, Sept 21 (Reuters) - French data privacy regulators took a step towards sanctioning Google by rejecting the company’s request to drop a case against it for refusing to clean up information from its search engine results.

 Since the European Court of Justice ruling last year that granted this right to European residents, Google has fielded nearly 320,000 requests, granting about 40 percent of them.
 But it only de-lists the links on European versions of its sites, such as Google.fr or Google.de not globally, meaning the information remains available.